copper-engine/copper-monitoring/README.md

     files or the Dockerfile accordingly.

 ## Client

-Monitoring GUI for Copper Engine is web application, that uses JMX to connect to application that use copper-engine to show current state of copper engines.
-Able to connect to few applications, that are in app cluster, in same time to show information about all engines.
-Groups engines that have same engineClusterId to engine cluster for better understanding.
+The Copper Monitoring GUI is a web application that uses JMX to query real time statistics from an application using the Copper Engine.The monitoring application queries and displays this information, and offers the user some interactive functionality with the engine as well.
+The application is able to connect to more than one application in an app-cluster, and show information from all engines.
+Engines with the same 'engineClusterId' are grouped together visually for clarity.
 * Information about enginees current state
     * number of active/broken workflows
     * last activity times